 First of all, the underlying architecture of the internet has changed in the last few years due to the explosion of mobile usage which required algorithm changes designed to give users more accurate listings when they searched.
 As web nerds learned how to manipulate search engines, the search engines in return, had to become more sophisticated in order to stay ahead of all the nefarious tricks.

-What that means is what was true in the beginning of digital marketing has become even more true now – quality content is king.
+What that means is what was true at the beginning of digital marketing has become even truer now – quality content is king.